-The SecuriLock[®] passive anti-theft system is not compatible with aftermarket remote start systems.
+The SecuriLock® passive anti-theft system is not compatible with non-Ford (aftermarket) remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.
-Large metallic objects or devices such as the Mobil Speedpass[®] on the same key ring as your SecuriLock[®] key may cause vehicle starting problems.
-These objects and devices cannot damage the SecuriLock[®] key, but can cause a momentary problem if they are too close to the key when starting the engine.
-If a problem occurs, turn ignition off and restart the engine with all other objects on the key ring held away from the SecuriLock[®] ignition key.
+Large metallic objects, electronic devices on the key chain that can be used to purchase gasoline or similar items, or a second key on the same key ring as the coded key ignition key may cause vehicle starting issues.
+If present, you need to keep these objects from touching the coded key ignition key while starting the engine.
+These objects and devices cannot damage the coded key ignition key, but can cause a momentary issue if they are too close to the key during engine start.
+If a problem occurs, turn ignition OFF and restart the engine with all other objects on the key ring held away from the ignition key.
+Check to make sure the coded key ignition key is an approved Ford coded key ignition key.